PeterManefeldt/RFproxplots/README.md

 # RFproxplots
-This repository contains the functions necessary to construct the case based Random Forest Proximity Plots as detailed in my Masters thesis.
+This repository contains the functions necessary to construct Random Forest Proximity Plots as detailed in my Masters thesis.

+The three .Rmd files available replicates the plots found in the thesis.

 Thesis should become Available at: scholar.sun.ac.za